-The MEDIAN Function is categorized under Statistical functions.
+The MEDIAN Function is categorized under Excel Statistical functions.
 The function will calculate the middle value of a given set of numbers.
-Median can be defined as the middle number of a group of numbers; that is, half the numbers return values that are greater than the median, and half the numbers return values that are less than the median.
+Median can be defined as the middle number of a group of numbers.
+That is, half the numbers return values that are greater than the median, and half the numbers return values that are less than the median.
 For example, the median of 2, 3, 3, 5, 7, and 10 is 4.

-In financial analysis, the function can be useful in calculating the median of certain numbers, i.e. the median sales or median expenses.
+In financial analysis, the function can be useful in calculating the median of certain numbers, e.g., median sales or median expenses.

 =MEDIAN(number1, [number2], …)